 Plasma Dilution Reduces Biological Age in Humans (2022)

-The study demonstrated that TPE promotes a global shift to a younger proteome, restoring pro-regenerative, anti-cancer, and apoptotic regulators.
-The mechanism recalibrates JAK-STAT, MAPK, TGF-beta, NF-κB, and Toll-like receptor (TLR) signaling pathways, with TLR4 as a nodal point of this molecular rejuvenation.
+The study observed that TPE promotes a global shift toward a younger proteomic profile, with changes in pro-regenerative, anti-cancer and apoptotic regulators.
+The proposed mechanism recalibrates JAK-STAT, MAPK, TGF-beta, NF-κB and Toll-like receptor (TLR) signaling pathways, with TLR4 as a nodal point.

 Fuentealba et al., Aging Cell (2025) — DOI: 10.1111/acel.70103

-This is the first randomized, placebo-controlled clinical trial in human longevity.
-42 participants over 50 years old (average age ~65) in a single-blind trial with 3 groups:
+This is the first randomized, placebo-controlled clinical trial focused on human biological age.
+It included 42 adults over 50 (mean age close to 65) in a single-blind trial with four arms:

 Apheresis and Microplastics (2025)

 Published in Brain Medicine (2025, PMC: 12162106).
-First evidence that therapeutic apheresis can remove microplastic-like particles from human blood.
-In 21 patients, 14 different substances with polymer similarity were detected in the extracted plasma, including polyamide 6 (67.5% match) and polyurethane (35.3%).
-These particles were not present in the filters before the procedure.
+This is an early signal that double-filtration therapeutic apheresis may remove microplastic-like particles from extracted material.
+In 21 patients, 14 polymer-like signals were detected in eluate/removed material, including polyamide 6 (67.5% match) and polyurethane (35.3%).
+It does not yet prove that standard albumin TPE lowers whole-blood microplastics or produces direct clinical benefit.

 What Is Therapeutic Plasma Exchange Used For?